-We will depend primarily on LSBD to file, prosecute, maintain, defend and enforce intellectual property that we license from it and that is material to our husiness
+We will depend primarily on LSBD to file, prosecute, maintain, defend and enforce intellectual property that we license from it and that is material to our business.

 The intellectual property relating to the GBS System is controlled by LSBD and licensed to us.
 LSBD generally has the right to file, prosecute, maintain and defend the intellectual property we have licensed from LSBD.
 If LSBD or any other licensees and in some cases, co-owners from which we do not yet have licenses, having rights to file, prosecute, maintain, and defend our intellectual property rights fail to conduct these activities for intellectual property protection covering any of our product candidates, our ability to develop and commercialize those product candidates may be adversely affected and we may not be able to prevent competitors from making, using or selling competing products.
-We cannot be certain that such activities by LSBD and any other licensors have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable intellectual property rights.
-Pursuant to the terms of the License Agreement with LSBD, it may have the right to control enforcement of our licensed intellectual property or defense of any claims asserting the invalidity of that intellectual property and, even if we are permitted to pursue such enforcement or defense, we cannot ensure the cooperation of LSBD.
-We cannot be certain that LSBD will be able to and effectively allocate sufficient resources or prioritize their or our enforcement of such intellectual property or defense of such claims to protect our interests in the licensed intellectual property.
-Even if we are not a party to these legal actions, an adverse outcome could harm our business because it might prevent us from continuing to license intellectual property that we may need to operate our business.
-In addition, even when we have the right to control prosecution of licensed intellectual property and related applications, enforcement of licensed intellectual property, or defense of claims asserting the invalidity of that intellectual property, we may still be adversely affected or prejudiced by actions or inaction
+We cannot be certain that such activities by LSBD and any other licensors have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable intellectual property or defense of any claims asserting the invalidity of that intellectual property and, even if we are permitted to pursue such enforcement or defense, we cannot ensure the cooperation of LSBD.
+We cannot be certain that LSBD will be able to and effectively allocate sufficient resources or prioritize their or our enforcement of such intellectual property or defense of such claims to protect our interests in the license intellectual property that we may need to operate our business.
+In addition, even when we have the right to control prosecution of license intellectual property and related applications, enforcement of licensed intellectual property, or defense of claims asserting the invalidity of that intellectual prosecution of licensed intellectual property and related applications, enforcement of licensed intellectual property, or defense of claims asserting the invalidity of that intellectual property, we may still be adversely affected or prejudiced by actions or inactions of our licensors and their counsel that took place prior to or after our assuming control.